60th Primetime Emmy Awards

 Outstanding Drama Series went to AMC freshmen series Mad Men.
 This marked the first series award for a program on a basic cable station.
-Mad Men led all dramas with seven major nominations.
+Mad Men led all dramas with six major nominations.

 This would be the final ceremony to have five nominees per category, most major categories (acting and programs) were expanded to include at least six slots the following year.

-Tin Mans win for Outstanding Makeup for a Miniseries or Movie (Non-Prosthetic) made The Wizard of Oz the third franchise to complete EGOT status.

 Winners and nominees

 Winners are listed first and highlighted in bold: